 More severe cases require hospitalization.
 Hospital care may include breathing support, such as a ventilator, or other treatments.

 Check symptoms.
 Protect yourself.
 Get information.

-If I get diagnosed with COVID-19, what should I do to keep my family safe?
+If I have COVID-19, how can I keep my family safe?

-As much as possible, you should stay in one room away from other people in your home.
-Also, use a separate bathroom if available.
+You should stay in one room away from other people in your home as much as possible.
+Also, use a separate bathroom if one is available.

 If you have to be in the same room as other people, you should wear a face mask.
 If you cannot wear a face mask (for some, face masks may cause trouble breathing), people who live with you should not be in the same room as you.
 If they do enter your room, they should wear a face mask.

 You — or someone else — should keep your house clean and sanitized by following these steps:

 - Do not share personal household items such as dishes, drinking glasses, cups, utensils, towels or bedding with other people, or with pets.
 After using these items, wash them thoroughly.